 - Use timers for homework, getting ready, and even transition times.

-- Give your child a quiet place to relax (apart from his bedroom or time-out spot).
+- Give your child a quiet place to relax (apart from their bedroom or time-out spot).

 - Keep your home as organized as possible.